 Under clause 3.3.9 of the NER, AEMO is required to determine the outstandings of a Market Participant as a dollar amount.
 The outstandings is a key value used in the prudential assessment of a Market Participant.
+Under clause 3.3.11 of the NER, AEMO may take certain actions, including issuing a call notice to the Market Participant, if a Market Participant fails to maintain their outstandings below their trading limit.
 Market Participants are obliged under clause 3.3.11 of the NER to maintain their outstandings below their trading limit.
 Failure to do so can result in AEMO issuing a call notice.